Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Introduction

-To address above concern, we select four representative advanced LoRA variants and conduct a large-scale hyperparameter search, benchmarking them against vanilla LoRA in a head-to-head manner.
-Under a unified evaluation protocol, we surprisingly find that once the learning rate is properly tuned, all methods peak at similar performance levels, exhibiting no systematic advantages over the vanilla LoRA.
-For example, in Figure~\ref{fig:main-evidence}, where learning rates are tuned across three orders of magnitude for Qwen~\cite{qwen3} with rank 128, all methods achieve accuracies within a narrow 0.43\% range.
-Moreover, different methods operate under disparate learning rate ranges (e.g., a 10$\times$ difference between PiSSA~\cite{pissa} and LoRA in Figure~\ref{fig:main-evidence}), suggesting that success under a single training configuration cannot be taken as evidence of robust and reliable improvements.
-This phenomenon is not isolated; we consistently observe such performance parity across diverse models, tasks, and LoRA ranks.
+To address the above concern, we select nine representative advanced LoRA variants and conduct a large-scale hyperparameter search, benchmarking them against vanilla LoRA in a head-to-head manner.
+Under a unified evaluation protocol, we surprisingly find that once the learning rate is properly tuned, all methods peak at similar performance levels, exhibiting no systematic advantages over vanilla LoRA.
+For example, in Figure~\ref{fig:main-evidence}, we fine-tune Qwen3~\cite{qwen3} using all ten LoRA methods, with the learning rate varied over three orders of magnitude; under a fixed rank of 128 and batch size of 64, all methods achieve accuracies within a narrow 0.84\% range.
+Moreover, different methods operate within disparate learning rate ranges (e.g., a 10$\times$ difference between PiSSA and LoRA in Figure~\ref{fig:main-evidence}), suggesting that success under a single training configuration cannot be taken as evidence of robust and reliable improvements.
+This phenomenon is not isolated; we consistently observe such performance parity across four task types over diverse LoRA ranks, training durations, and model scales ranging from 0.6B to 13B (e.g., Appendix Figure~\ref{fig:main-evidence-gemma-cs-r4} presents similar results on commonsense reasoning tasks with Gemma-3~\cite{gemma3}).
 Notably, within these marginal performance variations, rank-dependent behaviors emerge: some advanced variants may slightly outperform LoRA at higher ranks while lagging behind at lower ones (or vice versa), highlighting the importance of verifying improvements across the entire rank spectrum.
+By delving into the fundamentals of learning theories~\cite{lecun1992automatic, lewkowycz2020large}, we provide an explanation for the importance of tuning learning rates during LoRA fine-tuning and uncover the reasons behind different desirable learning rate ranges among various LoRA methods.
+Specifically, we demonstrate that PiSSA~\cite{pissa}, OLoRA~\cite{buyukakyuz2024olora}, and LoRA-GA~\cite{loraga} exhibit significantly larger maximum Hessian eigenvalues compared to vanilla LoRA, which theoretically justifies their requirement for a lower learning rate.
+Based on the extensive tuning experiments, we also derive five~\emph{practical heuristics} for hyperparameter tuning in LoRA-based methods, particularly regarding how desirable learning-rate ranges interact with batch size (\textbf{\emph{I}}--\textbf{\emph{II}}) and how such ranges can be inferred from the eigenvalues of the loss Hessian (\textbf{\emph{III}}).
+In addition, we show how performance improvements can be expected across LoRA ranks (\textbf{\emph{IV}}) and training durations (\textbf{\emph{V}}).